sriramdasbalaji/nerddinnerlab/readme.md

 ## Overview

-When you decide to modernize your web applications and move them to the cloud (also known as "Lift and Shift".), you don’t necessarily have to fully re-architect your apps.
+When you decide to modernize your web applications and move them to the cloud (also known as "Lift and Shift".), you don’t necessarily have to entirely re-architect your apps.
 Establishing an environment that emulates your on-premises architecture and putting your application "gets" you there, but doesn't accomplish much more than that.

 Re-architecting an application by using an advanced approach like micro-services isn't always an option, because of cost and time restraints.
 Ripping apart the app and re-writing what sometimes can be years of work and iterations of people and business decisions probably wouldn't be the advised first step.

 Depending on the type of application, re-architecting your apps might not be necessary.
 But adding a Dockerfile, and maybe migrating the database to a service offering like Azure's SQL Database require no code change other than connection strings.

 In this Lab we will Use Nerd Dinner Application.
-Nerd Dinner is a Open Source ASP.NET MVC Project that helps nerds and computer people plan get-togethers.
+Nerd Dinner is an Open Source ASP.NET MVC Project that helps nerds and computer people plan get-togethers.
 You can see the site running LIVE at http://www.nerddinner.com.
 We will move the application DB to Azure SQL instance and add the Docker support to the application to run the application in Azure Container Instances.

 What's covered in this lab?